iceman198/streamstick/README.md

 ## Setup
 Download the latest raspberry pi image for your application.
 I will not do the step-by-step here.
 You will want to insure SSH is enabled and you are able to connect to a wifi access point as well.
 Also, make sure to do a fresh update as well.

-1. Lets install chromium: `sudo apt-get install chromium`
+1. Lets install chromium: `sudo apt-get install chromium-browser`

 2. Create a new directory for our code: `mkdir ~/streamstick`